Avensky/canbus-simulation-system/README.md

 This project represents the intersection of software engineering, cognitive science, and real-time embedded systems.

 ## ⭐ If you find this project valuable, please consider starring the repo

+## 📬 Contact

+Open an issue or DM if you'd like help implementing new vehicle physics, dashboard visualizations, or CAN analytics.

 ---